 How much money can solar panels save in Florida?

-Florida is one of the more popular states to have rooftop solar installed.
+Florida is one of the more popular states to have rooftop solar panels installed.
 Under their current policy, net metering is offered to the customers of their four investor-owned utilities.
 Net metering policies are one of the best incentives for having solar power – having the potential to save homeowners good money.

 However, access to net metering has been jeopardized in Florida in the past, and there could be attempts from legislators to dismantle the policy for Floridians in the future.
 Thus, the best time to go solar in Florida is sooner rather than later.